psidnell/ofexport2/DOCUMENTATION.md

 ## Quick Start

-Simply typing:
+Typing:

     of2

-Will print the entire project hierarchy, for example:
+will print the entire project hierarchy, for example:

     Get to Mars
       Build a Rocket Ship